-book.
-I understand that this handbook is to be given by be fully informed regarding policies and procedures
+andbook.
+I understand that this handbook is to be given may be fully informed regarding policies and procedures

 Student's signature Date

-I have read a copy of the School District Handbook k that includes the district's discipline plan.
+I have read a copy of the School District Handbo ook that includes the district's discipline plan.

 Parent's or guardian's signature Date

-I have received a copy of the rules and regulations program students. s that address the unique needs of alternative educatio
+I have received a copy of the rules and regulation program students. ons that address the unique needs of alternative education

 Student's signature Date

-Parent's or guardian's signature Date
+Parent's or quardian's signature Date